Jollibee Invites Fans to Unlock a New World of Joy with the Launch of Its First-Ever Loyalty Program, Jollibee Rewards, with an Exciting Offer for Those Who Join by November 15, 2024

 With Jollibee Rewards, it's now even easier (and fun!) to experience joy in every bite.
 Members can redeem their Jolly Points at checkout, either online or in store.
 To help customers learn more about this exciting new loyalty program, Jollibee has created a helpful list of Frequently Asked Questions, including how to earn and redeem points, so fans can immediately start enjoying its crave-worthy perks.

 Jollibee is the flagship brand of Jollibee Group, which is on a mission to become one of the top five restaurant companies in the world, one delicious bite at a time.
-As Jollibee continues to spread its joy to North America, be sure to follow along at @jollibeeus on Facebook, @jollibeeus on Instagram and @jollibeeusa on TikTok to get updates on upcoming store openings and other exciting announcements and events, including new product launches and promotions.
+As Jollibee continues to spread its joy to North America, be sure to follow along at @jollibeecan on Facebook, @jollibeecanada on Instagram and @jollibeecanada on TikTok to get updates on upcoming store openings and other exciting announcements and events, including new product launches and promotions.

 About Jollibee Group